Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • incorrect position of the ureter;

-• incorrect location of the arteries in the kidneys, because of which they press on the ureter;
+• incorrect location of the arteries in the kidneys, due to which they put pressure on the ureter;

-• the ureter moves away from the pelvis incorrectly;
+• the ureter does not extend correctly from the pelvis;

-• the existence of an additional vessel that presses on the ureter;
+• the existence of an additional vessel that puts pressure on the ureter;

-• congenital narrow ureter in a child due to underdevelopment of the lumen.
+• congenital narrow ureter in a child due to underdeveloped lumen.

-I would like to note the fact that the last of the above reasons in medical practice occurs much more often than others.
+I would like to note the fact that the last of the above reasons is much more common in medical practice than others.

-Hydronephrosis is a disease in which the ureter is blocked by a calculus, tumor, blood clot, or urine flow from the kidneys is impaired as a result of an abnormality in the development of the urinary organs.
+Hydronephrosis is a disease in which the ureter is blocked by a stone, tumor, blood clot, or the flow of urine from the kidneys is impaired as a result of an abnormal development of the urinary organs.

-In newborns, a congenital pathology usually occurs that affects one of the kidneys (most often the left one).
-But there is also a bilateral lesion (in 11% of cases of the total amount of the detected disease).
-With this option, it is necessary to apply urgent surgical intervention, otherwise, as a result of the development of insufficiency, the death of the baby may occur.
-The combination of enlargement of the renal pelvis and ureter is called ureterohydronephrosis.
+Newborns usually have a congenital pathology that affects one of the kidneys (most often the left).
+But there is also a bilateral lesion (in 11% of cases of the total number of detected diseases).
+With this option, it is necessary to apply urgent surgical intervention, otherwise the baby may die as a result of the development of insufficiency.
+The combination of dilation of the renal pelvis and ureter is called ureterohydronephrosis.

-With a diagnosis such as hydronephrosis in newborns, treatment is carried out mainly by surgery, all conservative methods are used only to alleviate the condition and to prepare for surgical intervention.
+With a diagnosis such as hydronephrosis in newborns, treatment is carried out primarily surgically; all conservative methods are used only for some relief of the condition and in order to prepare for surgical intervention.
 Medicines are also used in the postoperative period to reduce the likelihood of complications.

 Boys develop this disease three times more often than girls.
-The reason for the development of pathology is the unhealthy lifestyle that the expectant mother leads during pregnancy, as well as the diseases suffered during this period.
+The cause of the development of pathology is the unhealthy lifestyle that the expectant mother leads during pregnancy, as well as illnesses suffered during this period.

 Manifestations of hydronephrosis

-This ailment is dangerous in that it begins to manifest itself more often only at the third stage.
-And the timely detection of hydronephrosis in a newborn lies entirely with the parents of the baby.
-You should pay attention if the child becomes capricious, poorly eaten, his sleep is disturbed.
-With the development of pain in the tummy, he can twist his legs and pull them up.
+This disease is dangerous because it most often begins to manifest itself only in the third stage.
+And timely detection of hydronephrosis in a newborn lies entirely with the baby’s parents.
+You should pay attention if the child becomes capricious, eats poorly, or has trouble sleeping.
+As abdominal pain develops, he may twist his legs and pull them up.

 It is especially important to pay attention to the quality and condition of urine.
-You should go to the doctor immediately if bleeding appears on the diapers.
+You should immediately go to the doctor if blood discharge appears on the diapers.

-The main symptom of this disease is an enlargement of the kidney, which is easy to palpate with bimanual palpation, or with.
-A strong kidney enlargement in a baby can be seen on an enlarged belly.
-Accession of an infectious complication, which often accompanies hydronephrosis, an increase in temperature is observed.
-In this case, an increased content of leukocytes is found in the urine.
+The main symptom of this disease is an enlarged kidney, which is easy to palpate during bimanual palpation examination, or with.
+A strong enlargement of the baby's kidneys can be seen by the enlarged abdomen.
+The addition of an infectious complication, which often accompanies hydronephrosis, causes an increase in temperature.
+In this case, an increased content of leukocytes is detected in the urine.

 In newborns, hydronephrosis can develop for several reasons:

-1. Narrowing of the junction of the pelvis into the ureter.
+1. Narrowing of the junction of the pelvis and the ureter.

 1. Narrowing of the junction of the ureter into the bladder.
-In this case, not only hydronephrosis develops, but also an accumulation of fluid in the urethra (megaloureter) occurs.
+In this case, not only hydronephrosis develops, but also fluid accumulation in the urethra (megalureter).

 1. Development of vesicoureteral reflux.
-In this condition, fluid from the bladder back into the ureter occurs.
-It occurs as a result of congenital underdevelopment or lack of valves that prevent urine backflow.
+In this condition, fluid backflows from the bladder into the ureter.
+Occurs as a result of congenital underdevelopment or absence of valves that prevent the reverse flow of urine.

 1. Non-obstructive hydronephrosis.
 This pathology is rare.
-With it, there is a violation of the excretion of urine by the kidneys without visible mechanical obstacles.
+With it, there is a violation of urine excretion by the kidneys without visible mechanical obstacles.

 1. Polycystic renal dysplasia.